Skip to main content

 • “This game gets excellent performance and the atmosphere is wonderful.”

-• “Not the best game ever, of course, and it also suffers from problems like poor optimization (the game resources are not even packed in any way, so, you can modify them with just Photoshop and Soundforge, while on the system that can run Witcher 3 on max settings I still got some framerate drops), but... it's fun.”
+• “Not the best game ever, of course, and it also suffers from problems like poor optimization (the game resources are not even packed in any way, so you can modify them with just Photoshop and Soundforge, while on a system that can run Witcher 3 on max settings I still got some framerate drops), but... it's fun.”

 • character development

 • “The characters are very well voiced, and it's worth listening to them.
-They did a great job with the slight character development of the NPCs during the limited time you're with them, as well as the development of the main character.”
+They did a good job with the voicing and the slight character development of the NPCs during the limited time you're with them, as well as the character development of the main character.”

 • “No character development.”